santosh/eldiario-cli/README.md

 # eldiario

-**eldiario** is a command-line utility to write down notes, in the form of a journal. eldiario is based on the client-server model. eldiario's backend is written in go which handles API requests.
-The rest of it is CLI front-end written in Python.
+**eldiario** is a command-line utility to write down notes, in the form of a journal. eldiario-cli is written in Python.

 ## Installation

-The server application needs a working instance of MongoDB running.
-With Docker, start a new instance of mongo with:

-    docker run -d -p 27017-27019:27017-27019 --name mongodb mongo

 The client application is written in Python and is uses requests.
-Here you'll be sepending most of the time.
+Here you'll be spending most of the time.

 ## Usage